Azure/azure-sdk-for-net/sdk/deviceupdate/Azure.IoT.DeviceUpdate/README.md

 ## Key concepts

 Device Update for IoT Hub is a managed service that enables you to deploy over-the-air updates for your IoT devices.
 The client library has three main components:
-- **ManagementClient**: device, group, deployment management (enumerate, create, retrieve, delete device, group, deployment, etc.)
+- **DeviceManagementClient**: device, group, deployment management (enumerate, create, retrieve, delete device, group, deployment, etc.)
-- **UpdatesClient**: update management (import, enumerate, delete, etc.)
+- **DeviceUpdateClient**: update management (import, enumerate, delete, etc.)

 You can learn more about Device Update for IoT Hub by visiting [Device Update for IoT Hub](https://github.com/azure/iot-hub-device-update).